History of Linux

-Linux began in 1991 as a personal project by Finnish student Linus Torvalds: to create a new free operating system kernel.
+Linux began in 1991 as a personal project by Finnish student Linus Torvalds to create a new free operating system kernel.
 The resulting Linux kernel has been marked by constant growth throughout its history.
-Since the initial release of its source code in 1991, it has grown from a small number of C files under a license prohibiting commercial distribution to the 4.15 version in 2018 with more than 23.3 million lines of source code, not counting comments, under the GNU General Public License v2.
+Since the initial release of its source code in 1991, it has grown from a small number of C files under a license prohibiting commercial distribution to the 4.15 version in 2018 with more than 23.3 million lines of source code, not counting comments, under the GNU General Public License v2 with a syscall exception meaning anything that uses the kernel via system calls are not subject to the GNU GPL.